 Researchers figured out Mylar could do things other materials only dreamed of.

-First off it could withstand the coldest temps imaginable.
-When subjected to temps of 270 below zero Mylar maintained its flexibility which made it perfect to use with satellites.
+First off, it could withstand the coldest temps imaginable.
+When subjected to the freezing temps of -270°F Mylar maintained its flexibility, which made it perfect for use with satellites.